k0sukey/ti-fabric-hook/README.md

 * **This hook plugin is working in progress**
 * Working on Titanium SDK 4.0.0.GA
+* Code injection to build/iphone/Classes/TiApp.m
+* Code injection to build/iphone/project.xcconfig
-* Code injection to TiApp.m
+* Code injection to build/iphone/[YOUR APP NAME].xcodeproj/project.pbxproj
 * If it does not launch, ```$ ti clean``` :grin:

 ## Preparation